pi-hole/docs/docs/guides/dns-over-https.md

 ### Installing `cloudflared`

-The installation is fairly straightforward, however be aware of what architecture you are installing on (`amd64` or `arm`).
+The installation is fairly straightforward, and for this guide we will focus on amd64 as our architecture.

 #### AMD64 architecture (most devices)